Christyn Williams: College career

 Williams made her debut for the University of Connecticut in the season opener against Ohio State on November 11, 2018.
-She started the game and ended with 7 points, 2 rebounds, 2 assists, and 3 steals in the 85-53 win.
-Three weeks later Williams played a large part in the #2-ranked Huskies upsetting the #1-ranked Notre Dame Fighting Irish in South Bend, 89-71.
+She started the game and ended with seven points, two rebounds, two assists, and three steals in the 85–53 win.
+Three weeks later Williams played a large part in the #2-ranked Huskies upsetting the #1-ranked Notre Dame Fighting Irish in South Bend, 89–71.
 Williams finished the game with a career-high 28 points.
 Williams started all 38 games during her freshman campaign and ended the season averaging 11.7 points, 3.2 rebounds, 2.3 assists, and 1.2 steals per game.
-The Huskies fell to Notre Dame in the 2019 Final Four, 81-76.
+The Huskies fell to Notre Dame in the 2019 Final Four, 81–76.

-In her sophomore season, which was cut short by the 2019 COVID-19 pandemic, Williams started 31 of the Huskies' 32 games and averaged 14.6 points, 4.9 rebounds, 2.3 assists, and 1.3 steals per game for the 29-3 Huskies.
+In her sophomore season, which was cut short by the 2019 COVID-19 pandemic, Williams started 31 of the Huskies' 32 games and averaged 14.6 points, 4.9 rebounds, 2.3 assists, and 1.3 steals per game for the 29–3 Huskies.

 In October 2020, Williams was named the Big East Preseason Player of the Year before her junior season began.

-In the 2020-21 season, Williams played a large role in the Huskies going 28-2, 18-0 during her junior season, with their only losses coming on the road at Arkansas, and in the Final Four vs Arizona.
-Williams finished the season averaging 16.3 points, 4.3 rebounds, 2.2 assists, and 1 steal per game.
+In the 2020–21 season, Williams played a large role in the Huskies going 28–2, 18–0 during her junior season, with their only losses coming on the road at Arkansas, and in the Final Four vs Arizona.
+Williams finished the season averaging 16.3 points, 4.3 rebounds, 2.2 assists, and one steal per game.

-In 2021-22, Williams’ senior season, UConn went 30-6, 16-1, and made it back to the national championship game for the first time since 2016, before coming up short against South Carolina in Minneapolis.
+In 2021–22, Williams’ senior season, UConn went 30–6, 16–1, and made it back to the national championship game for the first time since 2016, before coming up short against South Carolina in Minneapolis.
 She averaged 14.2 points, 3.4 rebounds, 2.3 assists, and 1.5 steals per game for the Huskies.

 On April 1, 2022, Williams was presented with the Ann Meyers Drysdale Award, which annually recognizes the nation’s top shooting guard.
 Williams was the first Husky to win the honor.

-On April 6, 2022, Williams announced that she would be entering the 2022 WNBA Draft.
+On April 6, 2022, Williams announced that she would be entering the 2022 WNBA draft.

 WNBA career

 On April 11, 2022, Williams was drafted by the Washington Mystics in the second round with the 14th overall pick.
-However, it was reported that Williams got hurt during practice and will have to undergo surgery for her knee injury.
+However, it was reported that Williams got hurt during practice and would have to undergo surgery for her knee injury.
 Thus, she was unable to play during the 2022 season.

+On September 7, 2023 Williams signed a rest-of-the-season hardship contract with the Phoenix Mercury.
+Williams did not appear in either of the final two games of the season.
+On 11 May 2024, Williams was waived by the Phoenix Mercury.

+On February 26, 2025, Williams signed a training camp contract with the Minnesota Lynx.

+On August 29, 2025, the Dallas Wings signed Williams to an “extreme hardship contract.”